 - 2.1 The Edinburgh Partnership Board, at its meeting on 7 December 2017, agreed to carry out a review and consultation of community planning governance arrangements.
 This decision was informed by a proposal from the City of Edinburgh Council which identified an opportunity to enhance governance arrangements in the city and to develop a locality focused approach following the establishment of Locality Committees in 2017. - 2.2 A Project Board was established to set out the scope and timescale for this programme of work which was agreed by the Edinburgh Partnership at its meeting on 8 March 2018.
-The approach encompasses all community planning arrangements in the city and has been carried out in two phases, an initial review followed by a formal period of consultation with key stakeholders. - 2.3 The Edinburgh Partnership Board considered the findings of the consultation phase at its meeting on 24 September 2018. - 2.4 Consideration needs to be given to the complex legislative framework within which any new governance arrangements would currently sit.
+The approach encompasses all community planning arrangements in the city and has been carried out in two phases, an initial review followed by a formal period of consultation with key stakeholders. - 2.3 The Edinburgh Partnership considered the review and consultation findings at its meeting on 24 September 2018.
+Further work was requested on proposed new governance arrangements, with a report to be produced for consideration at its meeting on 30 October 2018. - 2.4 Consideration needs to be given to the complex legislative framework within which any new governance arrangements would currently sit.
 The Local Government Act 1973 and the support for community planning within the Community Empowerment (Scotland) Act 2015 are equally relevant.
 However, the review may highlight tensions between what is desirable into the future and what can legally be put in place at present.
-While this review must operate within the reality of current legislation, an opportunity to raise any issues exists as part of the Local
+While this review must operate within the reality of current legislation, an opportunity to raise any issues exists as part of the Local Governance Review which Scottish Government have embarked upon jointly with

-Governance Review which Scottish Government have embarked upon jointly with COSLA.
-Scottish Government is seeking submissions by December and officers will be engaging with elected members to develop a council response.
+COSLA.
+Scottish Government is seeking submissions by December 2018 and officers will be engaging with elected members to develop a Council response.

-- 2.5 In addition, it is important to note that the council intends to undertake a number of associated reviews that may influence any future approach to community planning, namely: - 2.5.1 Planned review of the Scheme for Community Councils and future provisions under the Local Democracy Bill; and - 2.5.2 Planned review of the Council governance framework which will include Locality Committees and Neighbourhood Partnerships. - 2.6 Clearly, how the council configures its locality structures and community working must relate effectively and efficiently to the partnership arrangements.
+- 2.5 In addition, it is important to note that the Council intends to undertake a number of associated reviews that may influence any future approach to community planning, namely: - 2.5.1 Planned review of the Scheme for Community Councils and future provisions under the Local Democracy Bill; and - 2.5.2 Planned review of the Council governance framework which will include Locality Committees and Neighbourhood Partnerships. - 2.6 Clearly, how the Council configures its locality structures and community working must relate effectively and efficiently to the partnership arrangements. - 2.7 The Corporate Strategy and Policy Committee considered a report on the review and consultation at its meeting on 2 October 2018.
+The Committee agreed the following: - 2.7.1 Noted that locality communities, including Neighbourhood Partnerships, Community Councils and residents, have been waiting for well over a year to have certainty over the governance arrangements for their participation in community planning and that continued uncertainty is not acceptable. - 2.7.2 Noted that the Edinburgh Partnership decided on September 24th to put in place locality partnership arrangements and requested that detailed recommendations be brought to its October meeting. - 2.7.3 Agreed that Locality Partnerships are best placed to set up and develop any locality sub structures, and to engage and consult with their communities for agreement by the Edinburgh Partnership, and request that the convener convey this to the Edinburgh Partnership. - 2.8 This decision will be conveyed to the Edinburgh Partnership to inform its further consideration of the matter when it meets on 30 October 2018.